grilling guides icon.Grilling Guides

 • 5 seconds, heat is low (about 300 °F)

-How to Use a Charcoal Grill Vents to Control Temperature
+How do You Use a Charcoal Grills Vents to Control Temperature?

 Graphic with text describing charcoal grill vent cont.

-Oxygen and how you manage it is at the very heart of taming the flame and controlling temperatures on your charcoal grill.
-Together, oxygen and fire are your two fuels on charcoal grills, and controlling both is the goal of every successful griller.
+Managing oxygen is essential for taming the flame and controlling temperatures on your charcoal grill.
+Together, oxygen and fire are the two fuels needed for charcoal grills, and managing them effectively is crucial for successful grilling.

 2 images of a charcoal grill intake vent and it's contr.